remix-run/remix/docs/guides/routing.md

 You can add splats at any level of your route hierarchy.
 Any sibling routes will match first (like `/files/mine`).

-It's common to add a `routes/$.jsx` file build custom 404 pages with data from a loader (without it, Remix renders your root `CatchBoundary` with no ability to load data for the page when the URL doesn't match any routes).
+It's common to add a `routes/$.jsx` file build custom 404 pages with data from a loader (without it, Remix renders your root `ErrorBoundary` with no ability to load data for the page when the URL doesn't match any routes).

 ## Conclusion